A Curiosity-Based Learning Method for Spiking Neural Networks

 • Iris (Fisher, 1936) is a machine learning dataset for multiple variable analysis and contains 120 samples of three classes of Iris flower.
 We randomly separated it into 90 for training and 30 for test.
 Finally, CBSNN performs 100% classification accuracy with lower computation cost than VPSNN.

 • NETtalk (Sejnowski and Rosenberg, 1987) is usually used for speech generation, consisting 5,033 training and 500 test.
 The input is a string of letters with fixed length of 7, which is encoded into 189 dimensions (each character has a 27 length one-hot vector).
 The output is 26 dimensions which represent 72 phonetic principles.
 For this mapping task with strong global regularities, VPSNN reaches 0.8680 accuracy.
-Although CBSNN is slightly lower than VPSNN, it saves almost two thirds of the computation cost.
+Although CBSNN is only slightly higher than VPSNN, it saves about half of the computation cost.

 • Fashion-MNIST (Xiao et al., 2017) is more discrete and includes more semantic information than MNIST.
 It consists of 28*28 gray-scale images of 10 categories of objects in wearing, divided into 60,000 training samples and 10,000 test samples.
 From Table 3, CBSNN reaches the accuracy of 85.74% (higher than VPSNN 2.75%) with only 18.35% computation cost on it.